rickoff/Tes3mp-0.8.x/README.md

 - DecorateScript : Move objects dynamically in space

 - TeamGroup : Create a group, invite players, teleport to members, group message, sync journal, allied

+- ClimbingScript : Hit an element of the scenery with the tool to engage the climbing mode